 Black people are more likely to access treatment through a police or criminal justice route (Black and mixed Black groups are between 20 per cent and 83 per cent more likely to be referred from the criminal justice system than average)

 Care Quality Commission (2010).
 Count me in 2010: results of the 2010 national census of inpatients and patients on supervised community treatment in mental health and learning disability services in England and Wales’

-A disproportionate number of people from BAME communities are detained under the Mental Health Act.
-Rates of detention for Black or Black British groups over four times those of White groups, whilst Community Treatment Orders for Black or Black British groups are over eight times those of White groups.
+A disproportionate number of people from Black, Asian and Minority Ethnic communities are detained under the Mental Health Act.
+Rates of detention for Black or Black British groups over four times those of White groups, whilst Community Treatment Orders for Black or Black British groups are over ten times those of White groups.

 Black people are more likely to be detained more than once.

-Black people are three times more likely to be the subject of ‘restrictive interventions’ such as being restrained or held in isolation while in hospital.
+Black people are more than four times more likely to be the subject of ‘restrictive interventions’ such as being restrained or held in isolation while in hospital.

 Black and Black British women are more likely to experience a common mental health problem (29%) compared to White British women (21%) and non-British White women (16%).

 People from Black and Minority Ethnic groups living in the UK are more likely to: